SmellyModder/Disparser/README.md

 <br> You can also download the source for this repository and build Disparser using the `gradlew build` command.</br>

 # Usage
-This section goes over the basics and foundations of Disparser's core features.
+This section goes over the basics and foundations of Disparser's features.
 <br> Disparser doesn't include many niche features but provides various built-in systems to make them easily implementable. </br>
 For a list of all of Disparser's features and capabilities, go to the Features section.
 ## CommandContext